-- Clarify what the threshold energy for individual modules should be for required energy resolution and what the rates of each channel is expected with that thresholds. - NPS Collaboration response: The readout threshold of the calorimeter will be set to 5 7 fadc counts above the baseline, which corresponds to the energy threshold of 11 15 MeV (for the maximum energy range of 7.6 GeV).
+- Clarify what the threshold energy for individual modules should be for required energy resolution and what the rates of each channel is expected with that thresholds. - NPS Collaboration response: There will be no threshold for individual module.
+Only a threshold on 2x2 or 3x3 clusters will be set.
+Modules belonging to a cluster above threshold will be read regardless of their energy.
 The calorimeter will be operated at the highest rate when positioned at small angles below 10 degrees.
-For these runs, the beam current will be reduced, so that the maximum rate in the calorimeter will be smaller than 1 MHz per module (rates at larger angles will be negligible for the same beam current).
-The high-rate performance of the calorimeter prototype was successfully studied in experimental Hall D. - Develop a commissioning plan for the calorimeter.
+For these runs, the beam current will be reduced, so that the maximum rate in the calorimeter will be smaller than 1 MHz per module (rates at larger angles will be negligible for the same beam current). - Develop a commissioning plan for the calorimeter.

-NPS Collaboration response:
+> NPS Collaboration response:

 - The calorimeter commissioning will be based on our experience with commissioning the Hall A DVCS calorimeter and more recently the NPS 12x12 prototype.
 Steps will include HV gain and fADC baselines calibrations.
 Commissioning will also include elastic ep calorimeter calibration data, which are expected to be taken at each new energy, as possible.
-Detailed plan assuming that the calorimeter is installed. - checkout of the calorimeter environment: interlocks (light sensors, humidity, cooling system), HV, LED - switch on detector voltage, check performance of calorimeter modules and readout with an LED and fadc250 scalers (perform fadc baseline calibration), collect LED data.
+Detailed plan assuming that the calorimeter is installed. - checkout of the calorimeter environment: interlocks (light sensors, humidity, cooling system), HV, LED - switch on detector voltage, check performance of calorimeter modules and readout with an LED and fadc250 scalers (perform fadc baseline calibration), collect LED data. - o perform HV scan with the LED system, obtain HV calibration curves (will be used for HV adjustment).

-- perform HV scan with the LED system, obtain HV calibration curves (will be used for HV adjustment). - collect cosmic data (may consider to install two simple scint paddles to perform initial gain equalization) - integrate calorimeter to the trigger - collect beam data (initial gain calibration).
+- collect cosmic data (may consider to install two simple scint paddles to perform initial gain equalization) - o integrate calorimeter to the trigger - o collect beam data (initial gain calibration).